From sparse to dense functional data in high dimensions: Revisiting phase transitions from a non-asymptotic perspective: Methodology

 Our estimation procedure allows general weighting schemes for $\{v_{i}\}_{i \in [n]},$ $\{w_{ijk}\}_{i \in [n], j,k \in [p]}$ such that two types of frequently-used schemes in existing literature are special cases of them.
 One type assigns the same weights to each observation \cite[]{yao2005a} with $v_{ij}=(\sum_{i=1}^n T_{ij})^{-1}$ and $w_{ijk}=[\sum_{i=1}^n T_{ij}\{T_{ik}-I(j=k)\}]^{-1},$ so a subject with a larger number of observations receives more weights in total.
 The other type assigns the same weights to each subject \cite[]{li2010}, thus leading to $v_{ij}=(nT_{ij})^{-1}$ and $w_{ijk}=[nT_{ij}\{T_{ik}-I(j=k)\}]^{-1}.$

-Suppose that the estimated mean and covariance functions are evaluated at a grid of $R \times R$ locations over $\cU^2.$ Under the high-dimensional setting, it is apparent that our proposed nonparametric smoothing approach suffers from high computational cost in kernel evaluations, particularly when estimating $p(p+1)/2$ marginal- and cross-covariance functions.
-In a common practical scenario, where each $X_{ij}(\cdot)$ is observed at the same set of time points $U_{1}, \dots, U_{T_i} \in \cU$ across $j \in [p],$ the number of kernel evaluations is reduced from $O(\sum_{i=1}^n \sum_{j=1}^p T_{ij}R)$ to $O(\sum_{i=1}^n T_i R).$ To further speed up the computation, we can adopt the linear binning technique \cite[]{fan1994} to approximate the mean and covariance estimation.
-This would largely reduced the number of kernel evaluations to $O(R)$ while requiring only $O(\sum_{i=1}^{n} T_i)$ additional operations.
-See the detailed implementation of binning in \cite{fang2022}.
-Our conducted numerical experiments show that such binned implementation offers substantially improved computational efficiency without sacrificing any estimation accuracy.
+\begin{remark} (i) Suppose that the estimated mean and covariance functions are evaluated at a grid of $R \times R$ locations over $\cU^2.$ Under high-dimensional settings, it is apparent that our nonparametric smoothing approach suffers from high computational cost in kernel evaluations, particularly when estimating $p(p+1)/2$ marginal- and cross-covariance functions.
+In a common practical scenario, where each $X_{ij}(\cdot)$ is observed at the same set of time points $U_{1}, \dots, U_{T_i} \in \cU$ across $j \in [p],$ model~(\ref{model}) simplifies to

+which reduces the number of kernel evaluations from $O(\sum_{i=1}^n \sum_{j=1}^p T_{ij}R)$ to $O(\sum_{i=1}^n T_i R),$ substantially accelerating the computation in high-dimensional settings.
+To further speed up the computation, we can use the linear binning technique \cite[]{fan1994} to approximate the mean and covariance estimation.
+This would largely reduce the number of kernel evaluations to $O(R),$ and the number of operations (i.e. additions and multiplications) to $O(np^2R^2 + p^2R^4 + p \sum_{i=1}^n T_i),$ from $O(p^2R^2 \sum_{i=1}^n T_i^2).$ See the detailed implementation of binning and the associated computational complexity analysis in \cite{fang2022}.
+Our conducted numerical experiments show that such binned implementation offers significantly improved computational efficiency without sacrificing any estimation accuracy.

+(ii) In a general scenario when $X_{ij}(\cdot)$'s are observed at different sets of time points, parallel estimation for $j, k \in [p]$ can be employed, resulting in a more efficient procedure.
+In contrast, under certain lower-dimensional structural assumptions, the possible development of a nonparametric smoothing method for the joint estimation of components in $\bSigma(\cdot,\cdot)$ becomes challenging in this general scenario, and is thus left for future research.

+(iii) Due to the infinite-dimensional nature of functional data, it is standard practice to employ FPCA as a first dimension reduction step before subsequent modeling in the commonly-adopted multi-step estimation when dealing with high-dimensional functional models.
+See the detailed discussion of this application in Section~\ref{sec_fpca}.
+Specifically, implementing FPCA necessitates the nonparametric estimation of only marginal-covariance functions $\Sigma_{jj}(\cdot,\cdot)$ across $j \in [p],$ which can be easily paralleled for fast computation. \end{remark}